St. Johnsbury, Vermont: Geography

+The town has multiple historic neighborhoods such as Arlington, Summerville, Four seasons (which contains the former Paddock Village), and Downtown.

-The town includes the unincorporated villages of St. Johnsbury, East St. Johnsbury, Goss Hollow, and St. Johnsbury Center.
+The town includes the unincorporated villages of St. Johnsbury, East St. Johnsbury, Goss Hollow, Cole's corner, and St. Johnsbury Center.
 The town center, which is defined as a census-designated place (CDP), encompasses the villages of St. Johnsbury and St. Johnsbury Center and covers an area of 33.9 sqkm, about 36% of the area of the town.

 The highest point in St. Johnsbury is an unnamed hill in the northwestern part of town east of Libby Road.
 The twin summits of the hill each rise above 486 m above sea level.